-- (a) Name of the person with whom the specified domestic transaction has been entered into - (b) Description of the transaction including quantitative details, if any - (c) Amount received/receivable or paid/payable for transferring of such goods or services - - (i) as per books of account. - (ii) as computed by the assessee having regard to the arm's length price. - (d) Method used for determining the arm's length price [See section 92C(1)] - 25.
-Particulars in respect of any other transactions:
+- (a) Name of the person with whom the specified domestic transaction has been entered into - (b) Description of the transaction including quantitative details, if any - (c) Amount received/receivable or paid/payable for transferring of such goods or services - - (i) as per books of account. - (ii) as computed by the assessee having regard to the arm's length price. - (d) Method used for determining the arm's length price [See section 92C(1)] - 24.'
+Particulars in respect of specified domestic transaction in the nature of any business transacted between the persons referred to in sub-section (6) of section 115BAB: